-Impact The effect that a risk would have if it occurs Impact The effect that a risk would have if it occurs. impace

-Issue An event or concern that has occurred or is taking place and the state of the state Consequence A measure of the impact that the predicted harm, os or damage would have on the people, property or objectives affected.
+less as a st The effect that a state we let be see 16 to a see Impact The effect that a risk would have if it occurs.
+Issue An event or concern that has occurred or is taking place and needs to be addressed (as opposed to a risk which has not yet, or might not, occur).
+Consequence A measure of the impact that the predicted harm, loss or damage would have on - the people, property or objectives affected.
 Likelihood A measure of the probability that the predicted harm, loss or damage will occur Risk Treatment The action(s) taken to remove or reduce risks Key Risk Driver Describes the type of risk and what the value of that potential risk is likely to be.
-Raw Risk Worst case scenario - without intervention Current risk Current assessment of risk having considered controls already in place to mitigate the risk Target risk The best position the Council can get to when all mitigating measures are applied.
-Managing and controlling risks Developing and putting in place actions and control measures to treat or manage a risk.
-Control The control of risk involves taking steps to reduce the risk from occurring such as application of policies or procedures.
-Mitigation (Plan) A strategy that reduces risk by lowering the likelihood of a risk event occurring or reducing the impact of the risk should it occur.
+Raw Risk Worst case scenario - without intervention Current riels Current assessment of risk having considered controls already in place to mitigate Current risk the risk Target risk The best position the Council can get to when all mitigating measures are applied.
+Managing and Developing and putting in place actions and control measures to treat or manage controlling risks a risk.
+Control The control of risk involves taking steps to reduce the risk from occurring such as Control application of policies or procedures.
+Mitigation (Plan) A strategy that reduces risk by lowering the likelihood of a risk event occurring or Willigation (Flair) reducing the impact of the risk should it occur.
 Objective Something to work towards - goal.
-Operational risk Risks arising from the day to day issues that the Council might face as it delivers its services.
+Operational rick Risks arising from the day to day issues that the Council might face as it delivers its Operational risk services.
 Overall risk score The score used to prioritise risks - impact multiplied by likelihood.
-Risk Assessment Analysis undertaken by management when planning a new process or changing an existing procedure to identify risks that may occur, their potential impact and likelihood of occurrence.
+Analysis undertaken by management when planning a new process or changing an Risk Assessment existing procedure to identify risks that may occur, their potential impact and KISK ASSESSITIETIL likelihood of occurrence.
 It will also identify the controls needed to control the risk and who is responsible for this.
-Risk Register A risk register is a log of risks of all kinds that threaten an organisation's success in achieving its objectives.
-It is a dynamic living document which is populated through the organisation's risk assessment and evaluation process.
+A risk register is a log of risks of all kinds that threaten an organisation's success in achieving its objectives.
+It is a dynamic living document which is populated through Risk Register the organisation's risk assessment and evaluation process.
 The risk register enables risks to be quantified and ranked.
 It provides a structure for collating information about risks.